 Similarly, the book of Acts gives us precious glimpses into the financial world of the early Church.
 Luke seems to suggest that the spiritual world and the financial world are more intertwined than we might think.

 In the book of Acts, Luke records that the early Church’s growth was fueled by two giving trends that seem strikingly modern: non-cash giving, and collaborative giving.
-While your local NCF team operates in the 21st century, in some ways they are simply running a tried-and-true, 2,000-year-old playbook from Acts 4:32-35.
+While your local NCF team operates in the 21st century, in some ways they are simply running a play from the tried-and-true, 2,000-year-old playbook from Acts 4:32-35.

 Now the full number of those who believed were of one heart and soul, and no one said that any of the things that belonged to him was his own, but they had everything in common.
 And with great power the apostles were giving their testimony to the resurrection of the Lord Jesus, and great grace was upon them all.
 There was not a needy person among them, for as many as were owners of lands or houses sold them and brought the proceeds of what was sold and laid it at the apostles' feet, and it was distributed to each as any had need. – Acts 4:32-35

 In the chapter that follows, Luke shares two contrasting case studies – Barnabas (a positive example) versus Ananias and Sapphira (a sinful, failed example).
 Finally, in Chapter 6 we learn of the need for greater administrative capacity for managing these gifts effectively.

 If you’d like, pause now and read Acts 4-6, keeping an eye out for financial and administrative details as the story progresses.

 What can we learn from these chapters?